RV living allows you to explore numerous parts of the world while providing you the comfort of home.

 No matter how much you want your dog to tag along with you, there are some places that don’t allow you to take them with you.
 In such cases, you need to leave them behind, if the state allows.

-I’d recommend you to take a Kong/ treat dispenser with you.
+I’d recommend you take a Kong/ treat dispenser with you.
 Set it to release a treat after intervals.
 The dispenser would engage your pet in some activity while you return.

 10. WebCam